MCD Polls: Most candidates from political families register win; richest contender loses | Politics

 - India

 Most candidates hailing from political families emerged victorious in the Delhi civic polls, while the richest contender faced a drubbing.
-Three women former mayors of Delhi emerged victorious while an ex-mayor of North Delhi lost the contest on Civil Lines ward.
+Three women former mayors of Delhi won their ward while an ex-mayor of North Delhi lost the contest in Civil Lines.

 AAP's Aaley Mohammed Iqbal, son of AAP MLA Shoaib Iqbal, trounced his Congress rival Mohd Hamid by 17,134 -- the highest victory margin.
 Iqbal got 19,199 and Hamid bagged 2,065 votes.